 OK, you want to try critique, so where do you begin?

-Irizarry recommends starting with a small group.
+Irizarry recommends starting with a small group, such as other members of your design team.
 He points to an idea first introduced by Russ Unger called critique buddies.
-Designers are paired together for a quarter at a time and meet once a week to give each other feedback.
+Designers are paired together for a quarter at a time and meet once a week to give each other feedback on a design project.
 It gives people a chance to practice talking about their work in a protected space and worry less about whether they’re doing critique in the right way.
 Then they can take those skills and bring them to a structured meeting.

 “While that’s happening, I believe it’s really on the leadership of the design group to go to the partners and say, ‘Hey, here’s this program we started with our team where we want to ensure that we’re refining and putting our best food forward.
 We would love it if it makes sense for you to join us in this and maybe we just do one once a month’....
 So it’s like sharing with them why it would be beneficial and making it clear that this is the value we think we’ll get from doing that and even asking them to just pilot it,” he says.

 And, just as importantly, focus on the intention of the critique, says Irizarry.